Blue's Clues & You!: Film

 On July 12, 2021, it was revealed that an animated movie for the series would be made, marking the 25th anniversary of the franchise.
 In the film, Josh and Blue attempt to audition for a Broadway musical.
 Directed by Matt Stawski and written by Angela Santomero and Liz Maccie, the film began production in summer 2021.
 On February 15, 2022, the title was revealed as Blue's Big City Adventure.
 The film was released on Paramount+ on November 18, 2022.

 Merchandising

-In July 2019, Viacom Nickelodeon Consumer Products announced that Just Play, a Florida toy company, would produce plush, figurines, playsets, and roleplay merchandise based on the series, while VTech, a Hong Kong company, would produce "early learning toys with modern tech features".
-Cardinal, a New York-based company, will manage games and puzzles.
+In July 2019, Nickelodeon & Viacom Consumer Products announced that Just Play, a Florida toy company, would produce plush, figurines, playsets, and roleplay merchandise based on the series, while VTech, a Hong Kong company, would produce "early learning toys with modern tech features".
+Cardinal, a New York-based company, manages games and puzzles.
 The products became available for purchase in fall 2020.

 Tour

-On March 8, 2022, a touring production titled Blue’s Clues & You!
-Live On Stage was announced.
-The tour, which began on September 24, 2022, is set to travel across the United States.
+On March 8, 2022, a touring production titled Blue's Clues & You!
+Live on Stage was announced.
+The tour, which ran from September 24, 2022, to February 11, 2023, traveled across the United States.